 Rasterized data can show continuous data and variation across a geographic space.

 [@anderson2020assessing] was an example of using gridded precipitation data and using this to estimate county level precipitation data.

+[@anderson2020assessing] also used a wind-based exposure metric by modeling wind fields at the mean population centers of counties.

 Temporal Scales